 It was indescribable, anyway to me.
 But not to a guy doing a great job talking about it on his cell phone.
 I figured he could be in radio, so I hung around until he was finished.
 When he hung up, I told him it sounded like he worked for a radio station.
-He did - he was Kirby Wilbur from KVI in Seattle (my home town and 130 miles away from Wenatchee).
+He did - he was Kirby Wilbur from KVI in Seattle.
 Turns out he and his wife were there on a weekend trip as well.
 Here are the two of us in front of the fence.

 We stayed there for more than an hour, just looking.
 I honestly didn't know what to feel.
 I had been there several months before, only three weeks before 9/11, and it was inconceivable to me that those magnificent towers were now a horrific pile of rubble.
 I was afraid I'd cry or break down or something like that, but I didn't.
 I just felt numb, I guess.
 Shelley called into the morning show on KOZI in Chelan, and started to cry as she described the scene; I called KPQ and mumbled something for the Morning Update.

 About a block down, we came upon another view - this is from Broadway and Dey Streets.

 The structure to the left of WTC is the Winter Garden, which led into WTC from Battery Park.